fairlearn/fairlearn/docs/user_guide/assessment.rst

 Control features are useful for cases where there is some expected variation with a feature, so we need to compute disparities while controlling for that feature.
-For example, in a loan scenario we would expect people of differing incomes to be approved at different rates.
-However, within each income band we would still want to measure disparities between different sensitive features (although it should be borne in mind that due to historic discrimination, the income band might be correlated with various sensitive features).
+For example, in a loan scenario we would expect people of differing incomes to be approved at different rates, but within each income band we would still want to measure disparities between different sensitive features.
+However, it should be borne in mind that due to historic discrimination, the income band might be correlated with various sensitive features.
+Because of this, control features should be used with particular caution.

 The :class:`MetricFrame` constructor allows us to specify control features in a manner similar to sensitive features, using a :code:`conditional_features=`